Macfin railway station

 Macfin railway station served the village of Macfin and the surrounding area in County Antrim.

 History

-The station was opened by the Ballymena, Ballymoney, Coleraine and Portrush Junction Railway on 1 July 1856.
+The station opened on 1 July 1856, operated by the Ballymena, Ballymoney, Coleraine and Portrush Junction Railway.
 It was taken over by the Northern Counties Committee in January 1861 and closed to passengers in 1867.

-The station was relocated on 19 February 1880 to coincide with the opening of the Derry Central Railway to Magherafelt, allowing Macfin Junction to be located immediately to the south-east of the station.
-That line closed to passengers in 1950.
+Reopened on 19 February 1880 to coincide with the Derry Central Railway's extension to Magherafelt, the station was relocated and became Macfin Junction, situated to the southeast.
+Passenger service on the Derry Central Railway ceased on 20 August 1950, and the line between Macfin and Kilrea closed entirely.

-Macfin station closed to passengers on 20 September 1954.
+Macfin station finally closed on 20 September 1954.